karlvr/consistent.js/README.md

 Notice that you do not need to call `apply` if you change the scope inside a watch handler.
 A watch handler may be called multiple times in a single `apply` if the scope is changed by _other_ watch handlers.

+Value functions are watched based on their value.
+If the value returned by a value function changes between one apply and the next, the watch handler function will be called.

 It is possible for watch handlers to cause an infinite loop, if the scope does not reach a steady state.
 Consistent detects excessive looping through the watch handler list and throws an exception to break it.
 The number of loops is set in `Consistent.settings.maxWatcherLoops`; the default should be good enough.